gtfierro/cs268-project/notes/routing.md

 * Node sends an RS on a trickle timer until one or more unicast RA are received
     * This is similar to the DIS message in RPL
-    * **Question**: going to be receiving the unicast RAs at different times: do we delay processing until some point in the future eto see if we hear them all?
+    * **Question**: going to be receiving the unicast RAs at different times: do we delay processing until some point in the future to see if we hear them all?
     * **Answer**: it is not up to the routing protocol to say what the wait time is for seeing how many RAs we hear, but the protocol should be resilient to processing both prematurely and making a more informed decision after hearing more RAs